-trainable conditional random field text tagger, implemented in Java.
+conditional random field text tagger, implemented in Scala, a

-This engine creates models from annotated documents and annotates
+files.
+This engine creates models from annotated documents and

-documents based on those models.
-The tokenizer that serves as a
+annotates documents based on those models.
+The tokenizer that

-preprocess to Carafe is also implemented in Java, and is distributed
+serves as a preprocess to Carafe is also implemented in Scala, and

-to get the best possible results.
-This is definitely possible
+tagger to get the best possible results.
+This is definitely

-with Carafe, but it's not the focus of MAT; the focus of MAT is to
+possible with Carafe, but it's not the focus of MAT; the focus of

-annotation infrastructure around an existing tagging feature set
+MAT is to build an annotation infrastructure around an existing

 MAT makes Carafe available as a command-line tool, but also as a